charlyknz/SpeciesContributionToStability/README.md

 All scripts should then work as they are when the required input-files are in the correct locations (look at the file paths specified in the scripts)

-**To run the code**, please open Main.R and follow the instructions: Download the simulation and empirical data available in Zenodo and store them in BEFD_createdData and SITES_Data, which will be created in the Main.R file, respectively.
+**To run the code**, please open the Rproject SpeciesContributionToStability and the file Main.R and follow the instructions: Download the simulation and empirical data available in Zenodo and store them in BEFD_createdData and SITES_Data, which will be created in the Main.R file, respectively.

 Output files are stored in the folder “OutputSubmission”, which will also be created in the Main.R file